Apr 12, 2022

-It’s that time of the year and having spent last holiday season learning how to spell and make the most of quarantine, we all want to seize the moment this time around.
-While almost everything about the Christmas season is about relaxation, rest, and recharging, gift-giving is the one area we all get a bit stressed out about.
+It’s that time of the year and having spent the last holiday season learning how to spell and making the most of quarantine, we all want to seize the moment this time around.
+While almost everything about the Christmas season is about relaxation, rest, and recharging, gift-giving is one area we all get a bit stressed out about.

 This is not a typo, nor is it a prank.
-For those of you who haven’t heard the software development term “Rubber Duck Debugging”, here’s what it means: explaining to a rubber duck what your code is supposed to do, breaking down every single line of code.
-In taking the time to articulate the process to a lifeless object, you, the developer, will reveal the problem/bug and subsequently resolve it.
+For those of you who haven’t heard the software development term “Rubber Duck Debugging,” here’s what it means – explaining to a rubber duck what your code is supposed to do by breaking down every single line of code.
+In taking the time to articulate this process to a lifeless object, you, the developer, will reveal the problem or bug and can subsequently resolve it.

 Buying a rubber duck is a great developer present, but you know what might actually top that?
-Getting them a bug-free website, so they won’t have to have a one-sided conversation with it.
-WordPress Hosting plan would get this problem solved.
-WordPress is only the most commonly used CMS system, and Hostinger has everything you need to run a site – good servers, reliable support, and great pricing.
+Getting them a bug-free website so they won’t have to have a one-sided conversation with an inanimate object.
+Our WordPress hosting plan can solve this issue.
+WordPress is the most commonly used CMS, and Hostinger has everything you need to run a site – good servers, reliable support, and great pricing.

-With 131 million monthly active users in 2020, Minecraft is one of the most popular online games amongst developers and gamers alike.
+With 131 million monthly active users in 2020, Minecraft is one of the most popular online games among developers and gamers alike.

 Hostinger’s Minecraft servers take 10-15 minutes to set up, and the plans include full root access and a flexible daemon that lets you add or remove any mods or plugins with just a few clicks.
 With fast SSD and cloud-based VPS, this gaming experience ensures speed and safety, as your data is saved in a few seconds.

 Learning to code is a never-ending journey, and the more a developer knows, the more there is to learn.
-From back-end to front-end and from Python to C#, developers can keep getting better and more skilled the more they interact with their craft.
-An online coding course is a perfect way to help them get better at what they love to do.
+From back-end to front-end and from Python to C#, developers can keep getting better and become more skilled the more they interact with their craft.
+An online coding course is a perfect way to help coders and web developers get better at what they love to do.

-The relationship between web development and design has long been documented as one of the most controversial pairings in the workplace.
+The relationship between web development and design has long been documented as one of the most controversial pairings in tech.
 The reason?
 Every good developer needs a technically-adept design to begin coding.
-Don’t Make Me Think by Steve Krug is considered one of the best books for UI design, every developer needs to read.
-The book talks about the ability of a good software program or website to let users accomplish their intended tasks as quickly and directly as possible.
+Don’t Make Me Think by Steve Krug is considered one of the best books for UI design that every developer should read.
+The book talks about the ability of a good software program or website to let users accomplish their intended tasks as quickly and efficiently as possible.

 By now, we’re all aware of the flying objects taking breathtaking aerial photos and videos called drones.
-While that could be a nice present for a developer, a better version of it would be a drone that gives them the ability to customize it using their one lines of code.
+While that could be a nice present for a developer, a better version of it would be a drone that gives them the freedom to customize it using code.

 Picture the working station of a developer, you know – an endless jungle of wire clutter.
-Cable clips are the perfect gift to solve this messy and dangerous predicament because it gives them precisely what they need – a convenient way to keep their desks and workstations free of wire clutter.
+Cable clips are the perfect gift to solve this messy and dangerous predicament because it gives them precisely what they need – a convenient way to keep their desks and workstations clutter-free.

 We live in the era of smart technology and the Internet of Things.
-Anything from the heating in our house to the vacuum cleaner we use to clean our living rooms can be controlled and managed from our mobile devices.
-A smart extension cord is an ideal gift for a developer who wants to plug in many devices but does not have to deal with the mess of traditional cords.
+Eveything from the heating in our homes to the vacuum cleaner we use in our living rooms can be controlled and managed from our mobile devices.
+A smart extension cord is an ideal gift for a developer who wants to plug in many devices but does not want to deal with the mess of traditional cords.

 USB ports and AC outlets save energy and adhere to voice commands, connecting to WiFi and Google Home.

-We hope this gift list helps you find the perfect one for a developer.
+We hope this gift list helps you find the perfect present for a developer.